Skip to content

 Choose Power Automate when:

-• Your organization uses Microsoft 365 extensively
+• Your organization already uses Microsoft 365 everywhere

 • You need desktop automation alongside web integrations